 Part 1: Introduction to Permaculture and the SSPP

 Permaculture is a holistic design philosophy, rooted in systems science and observations of the ecosystem, for creating stable human-oriented systems.
-Permaculture focuses on relationships between elements, creating space for mutually-supportive interactions.
+Permaculture mimics natural relationships found within the environment and leverages indigenous knowledge to create self-regulating systems.

 Rather than isolated elements in mere proximity, we allow for the transfer of matter, energy, and information between elements, allowing them to share, support, and communicate.
 The result is an overall increase in productivity, stability, and adaptability of the system.